 - If you disconnect a child project, then the entire GIT repository that contains the opened project is disconnected from source control.
 A message box is displayed in Studio requiring your confirmation before the disconnect action is performed.

-After obtaining the proxy settings, you need to add them to GIT configuration files in the following form:
+git commands, add them to GIT configuration files in the following form:

 proxy = http://proxyUsername:[email protected]:port